alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 ##After you export

-You must either:
+If you're VAT registered, you must both:

-- [make an Intrastat declaration](/guide/report-moved-goods-intrastat/when-you-must-register.html) for any month when you move goods worth over £250,000 (if you’re VAT registered).
+- [make an Intrastat declaration](/guide/report-moved-goods-intrastat/when-you-must-register.html) for any month when you move goods worth over £250,000

-- Provide details of the goods on your [VAT return](/vat-returns) if you're registered for VAT.
+- provide details of the goods on your [VAT return](/vat-returns)